ArthurLokhov/arch_install/arch_linux_setup_course/arch_install.md

 clear
 ```

-1. Use to ensure the system clock is accurate
+1. Use to ensure the system clock is accurate.
-2. Use to get list of timezones
+2. Use to get list of timezones.
-3. Use to setup the choose timezone
+3. Use to setup the choose timezone.

 ## Creating a partitions

-`WARNING`: `SDA` is my main disk, if you select other one, that disk's name will be different of `SDA`
+`WARNING`: `SDA` is my main disk, if you select other one, that disk's name will be different of `SDA`.

 Disk Info:
 ```sh